tarwn/lessthandot-hugo/blogs/content/posts/2010-08-24-there-s-always-something.md

 END
 ```
-I decided to clean that up somewhat, since i definately don&#8217;t need those temp tables.
-Here&#8217;s what I ended up with (note that this is just in a query window on the prod server, I&#8217;m not actually modifying live code, that&#8217;s a No-No!)
+I decided to clean that up somewhat, since i definately don't need those temp tables.
+Here's what I ended up with (note that this is just in a query window on the prod server, I'm not actually modifying live code, that's a No-No!)

 sql
 select